 Arens brings together humor and alienation through his paintings.
-The forefront is typically centered on a simplified figure and text that almost appear to be the thoughts of the figure.
-Often realistic drawings of body parts, common everyday objects or produce are superimposed onto the foreground.
+The forefront is typically centered on a simplified figure and text that almost appears to be the thoughts of the figure.
+Often realistic drawings of body parts, common everyday objects or products are superimposed onto the foreground.
 Each piece is augmented with additional handwritten text detailing certain aspects of the piece in a comical tone.
-Paint splatters and rough brushstrokes fill out the remaining space in the paintings, allowing the figures and text to be the focus of each well thought out illustration.
+Paint splatters and rough brushstrokes fill out the remaining space in the paintings, allowing the figures and text to be the focus of each well-thought-out illustration.

 Jan-Hein Arens attended the Grafische School Eindhoven from 1992-1996, where he was educated in Graphic Design and illustration.
 Arens has exhibited across the globe, including France, India, and New York.